serokell/blog-posts/typescript-for-haskellers/article.md

 Above, [`unknown`](https://mariusschulz.com/blog/the-unknown-type-in-typescript) is a more type-safe representation of `any` that forces us to do some checks before doing actions with values of this type.

-So, now we are ready to present our kinds.
-They take an identifier property as the first type parameter, and the rest of parameters are type parameters of this identifier.
+Our kinds take an identifier property as the first type parameter, and the rest of parameters are type parameters of this identifier.

 ```typescript
 type Kind<F extends URIS, A> = URItoKind<A>[F];
 type Kind2<F extends URIS2, A, B> = URItoKind2<A, B>[F];
 ```

-And now we can return to the `Collection` above and implement it using kinds.
+And now we can return to our theoretical `Collection` above and implement it using kinds.

 ```typescript
 interface Collection<F extends URIS> {